aoirint/ansible_playground_20221106/README.md

 # Execute the playbook
 ansible-playbook -i inventory.yaml playbook.yaml

-# Open a ssh connection into the Vagrant VM
+# Open a ssh connection into the VM
 vagrant ssh

-# Check the Docker environment inside the Vagrant VM installed by Ansible
+# Check the Docker environment inside the VM installed by Ansible
 sudo docker version
 sudo docker compose version

+# Remove the VM for cleaning up
+vagrant destroy
 ```

 ## 問題点